Sunday, 19 January 2025

 OpenAI launches new AI tools to detect AI-generated images and enhance watermarking for better content traceability.

-In a recent announcement on their blog, OpenAI revealed the development of advanced tools designed to identify -generated images and implement new watermarking techniques.
+In a recent announcement on their blog, OpenAI revealed the development of advanced tools designed to identify AI-generated images and implement new watermarking techniques.
 These innovations aim to improve the transparency and traceability of content created using AI technologies.

 OpenAI has introduced a sophisticated image detection classifier, a cutting-edge tool that utilises AI to determine if images were generated by its DALL-E 3 model.
 This tool is capable of accurately predicting the AI origin of images with approximately 98% accuracy.
 The classifier remains effective even when the image has undergone modifications such as cropping, compression, or changes in saturation.